resthub/resthub.org/backbone-stack.rst

     });

-You can customize the rendering context by defining a context property :
+You can customize the rendering context by defining a context property:

 .. code-block:: javascript